 is Senior Literature Programme Manager, job sharing with Sinead Russell.
 Together they are responsible for programmes in EU Europe, major UK partnerships and the International Literature Showcase, alongside strategy development and supporting the management of the team.
 Rachel joined the British Council after graduation and previously worked for Counterpoint, the cultural relations think tank.
 Since 2007 she has been lucky enough to develop Literature programmes in a number of countries across the globe including Brazil, Egypt, Russia and Pakistan.
 Her specialist interest is literature in translation, and she is on the board of Modern Poetry in Translation.

-Harriet is the Programme Manager for the London Book Fair Market Focus cultural programme and also leads on our programmes in the EU Europe.
-Previously she worked as the team assistant coordinating the other literature showcases, including the Guadalajara International Book Fair UK Guest of Honour in 2015.
-She’s interested in translation, publishing and her team specialism is games writing and graphic novels.
+Harriet is the Programme Manager for the London Book Fair Market Focus cultural programme and also leads on our programmes in East Asia.
+The Market Focus programme is a year-long focus on the publishing market of a chosen country, from publishers to authors.
+In 2018 this will be the Baltic Countries: Estonia, Latvia and Lithuania.
+Previously Harriet worked coordinating other literature showcases, including the Guadalajara International Book Fair UK Guest of Honour in 2015.
+She’s interested in community building and outreach, publishing and her team specialism is literature in translation.

 Harriet studied English literature at Oxford University and has an MA from Queen Mary, University of London.
-She previously worked at the British Museum working on their membership scheme through a period of huge growth.
+She previously worked at the British Museum working on their membership scheme.
 Before that she worked for the London Review Bookshop and travelled the world, including a brief stint of nannying in Paris and learning about digital journalism in Cambodia.

 Contact the Literature Team on: email@example.com